Foam Tank Filling

 1.Uncover the top portion of the tank.

-2. Cut a hole in the tank and physically clean the interior of the tank.
+2. Cut a hole in the tank and physically enter and clean the interior of the tank.

 3. Upon cleaning of the tank, the tank can be filled with foam.